Youth Social Work Internship in Cape Town

 WHERE YOU’LL STAY

 You’ll stay at a comfortable and welcoming volunteer house in a picturesque suburb of Cape Town, on the Southern Peninsula.
 It’s a great setting; you’ll be surrounded by beaches and mountains, and the penguin colony at Boulder’s Beach is only a 5-minute drive away.
 The house hosts people from around the world that are volunteering in the surrounding communities, which creates a wonderfully international vibe.
 The nearest shops and restaurants are a 5-minute drive away, and Cape Town’s city center is a 40-minute drive away.
-It’s easy to take Ubers and make your way around.
+It’s easy to take Ubers and make your way around, or we can assist you with renting a car for more flexibility.

 Safety & Support